Skip to content

 The formal structure runs as follows:

-1. DNA contains information that is both complex (long, non-repeating sequences) and specified (functionally meaningful - it codes for proteins that perform precise biological tasks).
+1. DNA contains information that is both complex (long, non-repeating sequences) and specified (functionally meaningful - it codes for proteins that do precise biological tasks).

-2. In all observed cases where specified complex information originates, it comes from an intelligent source (software, language, blueprints).
+2. In every observed case where specified complex information originates, it comes from an intelligent source (software, language, blueprints).

 3. No known natural process - including random mutation and natural selection - has been observed to generate specified complex information from scratch.

-4. Therefore, the specified complex information in DNA most likely originated from an intelligent source.
+4. Therefore, the specified complex information in DNA most likely came from an intelligent source.

-Meyer frames this as an inference to the best explanation: since intelligence is the only known cause of specified complex information, and DNA contains specified complex information, intelligence is the best explanation for DNA’s origin.
-Dembski formalized the concept through his explanatory filter, which attempts to distinguish designed patterns from those produced by chance or natural law.
+Meyer frames this as an inference to the best explanation: since intelligence is the only known cause of specified complex information, and DNA contains it, intelligence is the best explanation for DNA’s origin.
+Dembski formalized the concept with his explanatory filter, which tries to tell designed patterns apart from those produced by chance or natural law.

 The Evidence from Molecular Biology